Kwamtili Estate, Tanzania

 Aerial photo of main house, cocoa factory and dam.

-Usumbara Mountain region.
-Kwamtili is located about 5 kilometres to the right of the top end of the green area on the left marked as the East Usumbara Mountains.
+Usambara Mountain region.
+Kwamtili is located about 5 kilometres to the right of the top end of the green area on the left marked as the East Usambara Mountains.

 The Usambara's (see map) form a major part of the ancient Eastern Arc mountain chain that stretches in a broken crescent from the Taita hills in southern Kenya down to Morogoro and the southern highlands in Tanzania.
 The mountains are estimated to be at least 100 million years old and the rocks forming them may be as much as 600 million years old.
 They are home to an exceptional assortment of plants and animals and represent one of the highest degrees of biodiversity on the African continent.
 A relatively recent (2015) biodiversity report confirms these findings, see PDF.

-The importance of the Eastern Usumbara Mountains has been summarised as follows by the Tanzania Forest Conservation Group, see PDF:
+The importance of the Eastern Usambara Mountains has been summarised as follows by the Tanzania Forest Conservation Group, see PDF:

 "The forests of the East Usambaras are among the most important for biodiversity conservation in Africa.
 Research indicates that if the forests become too fragmented and isolated then a number of the species known only to exist from this area will become globally extinct.
 Since 2004, with support from the Ministry of Foreign Affairs of the Government of Finland, World Wildlife Fund - Finland has been leading a partnership project (East Usambara Forest Landscape Restoration (EUFLR)) within 28 villages in Muheza and Mkinga Districts that aims at reducing the loss of globally important biodiversity, improve livelihoods and restore a multi-functional landscape in the area.
 The project is implemented in the field by the Tanzania Forest Conservation Group (TFCG) with technical support from World Wildlife Fund Tanzania Programme Office."